esnya/UdonRabbit.Analyzer/README.md

 ### I found a bug on VS/VS Code/Rider/Analyzer

 If you find a bug, feel free to create a new issue!
-At the moment, I'm finding stability glitches for JetBrains Rider in my environment.

 ### Analyzer is not worked on UdonSharpBehaviour